Nabogrelhado/gold_stock_predictions/README.md

 ## Features
 The dataset consists of the following columns:

--Date: A unique date for each trading day recorded.
+- Date: A unique date for each trading day recorded.
--Close: The closing price of gold on the relevant date.
+- Close: The closing price of gold on the relevant date.
--Volume: Gold trading volume on the relevant date.
+- Volume: Gold trading volume on the relevant date.
--Open: The opening price of gold on the relevant date.
+- Open: The opening price of gold on the relevant date.
--High: The highest recorded price of gold during the trading day.
+- High: The highest recorded price of gold during the trading day.
--Low: The lowest price recorded for gold in the trading day.
+- Low: The lowest price recorded for gold in the trading day.

 ## Methodology
 The Facebook Prophet library was used for this predictive analysis.
 The process involves data exploration, data visualization, model training, and e prediction.